CFLIT: Coexisting Federated Learning and Information Transfer: Online Subcarrier Allocation for CFLIT

 We compare the performance of the proposed algorithm with a baseline called random subcarrier allocation (RSCA).
 Specifically, RSCA randomly allocates each subcarrier to IT with probability $p_{\text{IT}}$ and to over-the-air model aggregation with probability $1 - p_{\text{IT}}$.
 This results in a suboptimal solution to Problem (P2).
-We denote the achievable expected objective value of RSCA by { }and the rate improvement of the proposed algorithm by $\varrho(q) \triangleq \mathbb{E} [R_{\text{avg}}] - \mathbb{E} \big[\hat{R}_{\text{avg}}\big]$.
-The following proposition gives a closed-form expression of $\varrho(q)$. \begin{proposition} The expected average IT sum-rate in \eqref{RSCA_rate} is given by { }The rate improvement $\varrho(q)$ is always non-negative with the following closed-form expression: { } \end{proposition} \begin{IEEEproof} See Appendix \ref{proposition2_proof}. \end{IEEEproof}
+We denote the achievable expected objective value of RSCA by